CalderaWP/caldera-metaplate/readme.txt

 FIXED: Issue with no saved metaplates causing an error.
 FIXED: Issue where global post was used when it was not set in some situations.
 ADDED: var_dump and sanatize helpers.

+= 0.4.1 =
+ADDED: added post var to object to use the raw post object
+ADDED: added post_author var to object to use the raw user object
+ADDED: added format_date helper to format dates
+FIXED: issues where sanitize the_excerpt would hit an infinite loop.
+FIXED: saved notification

 == Upgrade Notice ==